 |4 pinches||Black pepper, crushed|

-Preheat the oven to 120°C. In a large bowl, season the pieces of rabbit with the salt and pepper, mix in the mustard until each piece is coated by a thin film of mustard.
+In a large bowl, season the pieces of rabbit with the salt and pepper, mix in the mustard until each piece is coated by a thin film of mustard.
 Dip each piece of rabbit into the plate of flour.
 Pat off any excess flour from each piece.

-- In a thick bottomed, large casserole dish on a medium heat, melt the butter and cook until ightly foaming, sear and colour the legs, shoulder pieces, neck and head on each side for 7-8 minutes.
+In a thick bottomed, large casserole dish on a medium heat, melt the butter and cook until lightly foaming, sear and colour the rabbit pieces on each side for 7-8 minutes.
 Place all the ingredients into the pressure cooker and top with the rabbit.
 Cover with the lid and place on a high heat on pressure setting 2.